 - An infected impacted tooth

-If caught early, the treatment for these problems will be much less invasive than if left to deteriorate.
+If caught early, treating these problems will be much less invasive than if left to deteriorate.

-- Pain caused by eating or pressure to the tooth
+- Pain caused by eating or pressure on the tooth.

 If you are experiencing pain when eating or touching your tooth, it could be caused by tooth decay or damage to the nerves in the tooth’s cavity.
-The only way to treat this and preserve your natural tooth is with a root canal.
+A root canal is the only way to treat this and preserve your natural tooth.

 - Pain when consuming hot or cold food/beverages